 Additionally, you can save these Collections for later use, and you can launch all of the tabs that belong to a Collection with a single click.

-- Lets you group tabs by category for easier management
+- Group tabs by category

 - Incredibly simple interface

 Session Buddy prides itself on being one of the best tab organizer extensions for Chrome on our list since it includes several extensive tweaking options.